Best to slice this fruitcake with a knife with a serrated edge, such as a bread knife.

 - 1 teaspoon salt

-4 Pour batter into a prepared loaf pan (see note) and bake at 325°F for one and a half to two hours or until a toothpick or wooden skewer inserted into the center comes out clean.
-Place a pan of water in the oven when the cake goes in.
+Bake at 325°F for 1 1/2 to 2 hours, or until a wooden skewer inserted into the center comes out clean.
 Water may need to be replenished during baking.

-5 Wrap tightly with aluminum foil and plastic wrap to store.
-If you want, you can sprinkle on a few ounces of Bourbon, especially if you would like to store the fruit cake for a while.
+Wrap tightly with plastic wrap and then aluminum to store.
+If you want, you can poke a few holes over the top of the cake and sprinkle on a few ounces of brandy or bourbon, especially if you would like to store the fruit cake for a while.